Strengthening our kids, our families & our community.

 Denver and Cally's Healthcare is proudly sponsored by the Ballarat Veterinary Practice

-Denver & Cally - Therapy Dogs
+Denver, Cally & Maple - Therapy Dogs

 Denver loves people, (children especially!) and can be very excitable and he can sometimes forget that he's at work.
 You can tell when Denver is excited because he wags his whole body!
 Denver has his favourite spot on the couch and is likely to curl up alongside you and go to sleep while you pat him, sometimes even with his head in your lap.

-Cally is a 3-year-old black Labrador.
+Cally is an 9-year-old black Labrador.
 She didn't have the best start to life, and people didn't treat her very nicely.
 In fact, like lots of the kids Chelle sees, Cally was in Foster Care, but in 2017 Chelle adopted her and brought love back into her life.
 Chelle and Cally have worked really hard on learning to trust each other and work together.
 Cally's favourite things are; pats, playing with her brother Denver, pats, toys and pats.
 Did we mention she loves pats?
 Cally became a Certified Therapy Dog in September 2019 after 2 long years of training.

 Facebook